Skip to main content

 October is Domestic Violence Awareness Month

-The Women’s Center hosts events throughout the month of October to raise awareness of the prevalence and impact of Domestic Violence, and share resources and strategies to support those who have experienced Domestic Violence.
-Domestic Violence can occur in many different forms of abuse including physical, sexual, emotional, and economic.
-Domestic Violence is often hidden from public view and can be difficult for a victim/survivor to leave.
-Domestic violence can affect anyone regardless of age, gender, sexuality, race, ethnicity, class, or ability.
+The Women’s Center hosts events throughout the month of October to raise awareness of the prevalence and impact of domestic violence, and share resources and strategies to support those who have experienced it.
+It’s important to understand that domestic violence can occur in many different forms, including physical, sexual, emotional, and economic, and it can affect anyone regardless of age, gender, sexuality, race, ethnicity, class, or ability.
+Because it is often hidden from public view, it can be difficult for a victim/survivor to leave.

 Every October, join us for a variety of DVAM events including peer-facilitated learning opportunities, educational workshops, activism and healing through art, film screenings, podcasts and/or discussions.